ARQz1947/Retail-Store-Data-Analysis/README.md

 - More than half of the products in the data belong to the stationery category (57%).
 The electronics and home interiors category are closer to each other in product count share, 22% and 22.5% respectively.
 - Sales for these three categories are quite close to one another.
 The most contribution in sales is by electronics at 36.4%, followed by home interiors at 32.3% and Stationery at 31.3%.
 - Electronics makes the most contribution to profits at 50.7%, half of the overall profit.
 The stationery profit share is at 42.7%, which leaves the home interior share at only 6.4%.
-- The business is launching fewer new products, with most falling in the bottom 50% of sales, except one in the electronics category.
+- The business is launching fewer new products each year, with most falling in the bottom 50% of sales, except one in the electronics category.
 This reliance on mature products may reflect supply chain limits or a risk-averse strategy.
-While it stabilizes sales, it also underscores the need to boost innovation and marketing for new products to get sales benefits in the years to come.
+While it stabilizes sales, it also underscores the need to boost innovation and marketing for new products to reap sales benefits in the years to come.

 <p align="center">
     <img src="images/CategorySummary.png" style="margin-right: 10px; width:32%; height:8%;"/>